MissouriMRDT/ArmBoard_Software/libraries/JointControlFramework/README.md

 * `DirectDiscreteHBridge` An h-bridge made out of discrete components (not an IC), and the microcontroller lines directly control it (no other devices in between them).
 Two inputs, NTransistor1 and NTransistor2.
 It's assumed the other two transistors will be p-type transistors so they don't need control lines to the microcontroller.
 * `Sdc2130` A brushed DC motor controller, capable of being controlled via PWM or serial, and controlling the motor based on speed, position, or torque with feedback capabilities.
 Currently the only implemented modes are controlling it via PWM and moving by taking in a speed position.
 (Best we got it working is to make it slightly increment position when we tell it to move.
 So the only set up movement is for the device to take in a speed value, look at the value and if it's greater than 0, slightly move it up, and if it's less than 0 slightly move it down.)
 * `DynamixelController` Interfaces with either MX or AX dynamixel.
 They can operate in Wheel, Joint, and Multi-rotation modes which take speed, position, and position respectively.
 Requires `RoveDynamixel.h`.
 * `GenPwmPHaseHBridge` A class that represents any case where the h-bridge is controlled via two pins, specifically a speed pin controlled by PWM and a direction/phase pin.
+This class also has a great deal of extended functionality built in, due to being the primary class used historically so the one with the most development.
+For more details, see its h file.
 * `RCContinuousServo` Generic class for any RC Continuous Servo device.
 * `VNH5019` VNH5019 H-bridge IC